 White City’s cultural offer goes into overdrive as the Royal College of Art enjoys its new campus

-The RCA is an entirely postgraduate university and was recently announced number one in the world for Art and Design in the QS World University Rankings for the fourth year running.
+The RCA is an entirely postgraduate university and has been number one in the world for Art and Design in the QS World University Rankings for five years running.
 Founded in 1837 and given its Royal Charter in 1952, the RCA has many illustrious alumni including designer James Dyson, artists David Hockney and Tracey Emin, fashion designer Orla Kiely and film director Ridley Scott.